Philippine prisons chief charged in journalist’s killing

 “This will be the cause of many reforms in government and the strengthening of current mechanisms to ensure that nothing of this nature will happen again,” they said.

+A recent search of the maximum-security prison complex under Bantag’s control yielded more than 7,000 cans of extra-strong beer, bladed weapons, cellphones, laptop computers and suspected drugs in a discovery that deepened long-held suspicions of prison anomalies involving officials and guards, Catapang said.

+“There are many crimes that we have to look into,” Justice Secretary Jesus Crispin Remulla told a news conference.
+He cited the beer, drugs and other contrabands smuggled into prison and the deaths of 18 detained drug lords supposedly of coronavirus infection followed by their cremation in a span of 75 days.

-Aside from Bantag, Lapid had also strongly criticized former President Rodrigo Duterte, who oversaw a deadly crackdown on illegal drugs.
+Aside from Bantag, Mabasa had also strongly criticized former President Rodrigo Duterte, who oversaw a deadly crackdown on illegal drugs.
 Duterte ended his turbulent six-year term in June.

+Duterte appointed Bantag as Bureau of Corrections chief in 2019 despite pending criminal complaints.
+Bantag had faced charges for a 2016 clash that killed 10 inmates when he was the warden in another detention center.
+A court later cleared him.

 Media watchdogs have condemned Mabasa’s killing, saying the attack underscores how deadly the Philippines remains for journalists.